-ECE R 22-06 and M2020R
+ECE R 22-06 (by mid-year?)

-The UNECE, Inland Transport Committee, Working Party on Passive Safety has just proposed a draft revision of Regulation 22.
+The UNECE, Inland Transport Committee, ■ Working Party on Passive Safety has proposed a draft revision of Regulation 22.
 The current version of this regulation, ECE R 22-05, sets protective performance requirements for motorcycle headgear that are deemed legally sufficient for road use in many parts of the world.
-The new version, ECE R 22-06, will supersede ECE R 22-05 within a few years.
+The new version, ECE R 22-06, may supersede ECE R 22-05 as early as mid 2020 although the current requirement may remain valid for three more years after.

-ECE R 22-06 draws on the requirements of a new, racing helmet standard set by the Fédération Internationale de Motocyclisme, (FIM).
-In effect, ECE R 22-06 folds the FIM demands into the existing R 22-05 standard.
+CE R 22-06 draws on the requirements of a new, racing helmet standard set by the Fédération Internationale de Motocyclisme, (FIM).
+In effect,

-These additional FIM demands will pose problems for many current helmet configurations.
+ECE R 22-06 folds the FIM demands into the existing R 22-05 standard.
+However, these additional FIM demands may pose problems for many current helmet configurations.
 As of last September, almost 50% of the ECE R 22-05 qualified helmets submitted for FIM testing failed to satisfy the written test criteria.
 Helmets certified to other standards such as Snell M2015, FMVSS 218 (DOT) or JIS T8133 may have even greater problems.
 Snell's directors anticipated this problem when FIM first announced their requirements and formulated M2020R to address it.